StarlitGhost/Balloon/readme.txt

 		Rewrote the word wrapping function to obey a strict character count, maximum line length is now an actual maximum.
 		Improved ellipses and dash handling (no more "......" becoming "... ...").
-		Better Japanese language support, by making it switch fonts automatically when first loaded [English: Segoe UI, Japanese: Meiryo] (the font can still be changed in settings.xml afterwards).
+		Better Japanese language support, by making it switch fonts automatically when first loaded [English: Segoe UI, Japanese: Meiryo] (the font can still be changed in settings.xml afterwards). ver 0.10 30/5/22 Theme support.
+		Rewrote a large chunk of the addon to support multiple themes, and live-loading of those themes.
+		Added FFXI and SNES FF themes.
+		Moved line length setting to each individual theme.xml Per-character balloons still work, they now go under eg: themes/<theme>/characters/Iroha.png

 Send any feedback to Yuki in #unofficial-addons channel on Windower Discord.

-(or feel free to open an issue at https://github.com/StarlitGhost/Balloon if you have trouble with 0.9!)
+Or feel free to open an issue at https://github.com/StarlitGhost/Balloon if you have trouble with my fork!

 ■ Author
 	Hando